baba75/website_product_resource_link/README.md

-# website_product_resource_link
+# Website Product Resource Link
-Adds links to any resource (technical datasheet, safety datasheet, brochure, video, etc) to products page on the shop
+Adds url links to product, so you can link any resource (technical datasheet, safety datasheet, brochure, video, etc) to products page on the shop.
+You can translate links and description, offering different resources based on selected language.